Limbou/drink_ordering/README.md

 ### 3. Multi language support
 By using intl and flutter_localizations, the app is ready to support multiple languages.
 To add a new one, create a new arb file with matching keys and translations for a given language.
 Then regenerate the translations config using `flutter pub get`  and you're all set.

+## Limitations

+### 1. Page transition between company details page and products list is missing

+I just run out of time to implement it.
+I would use a custom page route with addition of regular fade/translate animations on specific widgets to achieve this.

+### 2. Order confirmation dialog could look better

+Same reason as above, the dialog could use a little bit of polish to make it look better.